Artlands/artlands.github.io/_posts/2023-02-09-Revive-an-old-mac.md

-#### How to install 64 bits Linux OS on Mac models that require a 32-bit EFI.
+## How to install a 64-bit Linux OS on Mac models that require a 32-bit EFI.

+#### Prepare an USB Stick with 32-bit EFI and 64-bit Linux.
 1. Insert a usb stick and find its name on Mac.
 The following commands are used based on the stick name **disk2**:
    ```
    diskutil list